Scalar decay into pions via Higgs portal

 along with the leading-order QCD calculations of the decay rate into gluons\,\eqref{to-gluons} and the next-to-leading order ones calculated for the light Higgs boson at the renormalization scale $\mu=M_S$ \cite{Djouadi:1991tka}.
 There is also shown the decay width obtained using the NLO ChPT result for $\Gamma_\pi$ and $T_\pi$ \cite{Gasser:1983yg,Kubis:1999db}.
 We observe, that with our estimate of $\Gamma_\pi$ the decay rate to pions reasonably matches that into gluons at $M_S\simeq$\,1.5-2\,GeV (light quark contribution \eqref{to-quarks} is negligible), and in this mass range the total ChPT leading order estimate reveals similar result.
 One may therefore speak on "gluon-hadron" (or in some sense "quark-gluon", as the pions are obviously quark states) duality.
 While the smaller fitting curve seems to be preferable, the deviations by no means may substantially exceed a factor of two, still consisting with uncertainties we expect in the fitting and calculations.
 One should bear in mind that the ChPT expansion is valid only up to dark scalar masses of order 1 GeV, although we extend the green line in Fig.\,\ref{fig:Decay-width} to higher $s$ in order to demonstrate the overlapping of the results.
+In this region also the power corrections should be important and their recent studies \cite{Lorce:2022tiq} are in line with the estimate of uncertainties mentioned above.

+One may consider the closeness of the curves for NLO ChPT and NLO QCD as a manifestation of possibility to match the expansions in positive powers of $Q^2$ in ChPT and that in $log Q^2$ in NLO QCD supplemented by negative powers of $Q^2$ in higher twist \cite{Lorce:2022tiq} corrections.
+This may, in turn, be a sort of a sign that the region of $Q^2$ in which neither ChPT nor NLOQCD+HT expansions are valid is relatively narrow.
+The additional closeness to the third curve (set 1) in this region is supporting this assumption.
+As it was already mentioned, this situation is also similar to the description of spin-dependent DIS, where matching \cite {Soffer:2004ip} of different expansions provides rather good description of the data.

 Note that the scalar form factor behaviour within dispersion approach and ChPT were systematically compared in Sec.\,2 of \cite{Colangelo:2001uv}.
 While both NNLO contribution of ChPT and the dispersion relation provide a decrease of $\Gamma_\pi(s)$ at $s \sim (0.5\,\textrm{GeV})^2$, there is a quantitative discrepancy due to an underestimate of phase in ChPT.
 Moreover, at $s \sim 1\,\textrm{GeV}^2$ the phase evaluation in the Omnes approach should be strongly violated by the contributions of inelastic channels, in particular, $KK$, making their account rather important.
 Indeed $\Gamma_\pi$ exhibits much lower peak within 2-channels analysis \cite{Bezrukov:2018yvd}.